zhangf911/UnityUIExample/README.md

 # UnityUIExample
 --------
 The purpose of this example is to help you get familiar with Unity 4.6+ UI system.
-Please make sure to read all sections before beginning.
+Make sure to read all sections before beginning.
 Any questions, please contact me [@jasonrwalters](http://twitter.com/jasonrwalters)

 Helpful Resources